polterguy/phosphorusfive-dox/chapter-8.md

 **Warning**; Everything you thought you knew, is wrong!

 My *"theory of mind"* is based upon the assumption that the same way Newton's laws applies to physical things and energies, it also to some extent applies to cognitive energies.
-This implies that whenever you apply cognitive energies to create software, the thing you are trying to create, applies the same amount of cognitive energy back unon your brain.
+This implies that whenever you apply cognitive energies to creating software, the thing you are trying to create, applies the same amount of cognitive energy back unto your brain.
 If my theory is correct, this implies, that as you create software, the software you create, modifies your brain.

 Today, there are probably few objections to my assumption of that software developers are gravitating towards their *"left hemisphere"*, in regards to all cognitive types of energies.
 This starves the right hemisphere, which is where our creativity is seated.
 If you don't believe me, then please go an *"create an app"*.
 Nope, I will not tell you *which* app to create, just create *"whatever"*.